Skip to content

 Same prompt as the fan-growth post (workflow 6 there).
 For release campaigns the source asset is typically the press note, a behind-the-scenes paragraph, or a quote from the production diary.
 The AI turns one paragraph into Reel script, IG caption, TikTok caption, mailing-list paragraph and X/Bluesky post.
 Run it once a week through the 8-week runway.

 The full prompt is in workflow 6 of the fan-growth post; we’re not going to duplicate it here.
+Ready to automate the entire 8-week runway?
+Our advanced guide to automating your release campaign end-to-end wires all of this into Zapier so the campaign runs itself.
 The combination is what makes the eight weeks sustainable: matrix → pitches → campaign pack → reuse from one source → release week without burnout.

-Release week is the one week of the eight where the time investment spikes — ~3 hours, mostly on Day 1.
+Release week is the one week of the eight where the time investment spikes: around 3 hours, mostly on Day 1.
 The principle: AI does the content rotation, you do every reply and every pitch follow-up by hand.
 Nothing destroys a release-to-gigs campaign faster than a templated reply to a booker who actually engaged.

 Mon (release day)Track live · CITY-CORE mailing-list send (per city) · 3 platform-native posts queued · live story to your audience · 1 hour clearing reply queue manually90 min